abhijit2908/Friend-Finder/README.md

 # Friend-Finder

-Friend Finder is an App that allows user to answer a bunch of Questions and find there perfect match for a friend.
+Friend Finder is an App that allows user to answer a bunch of Questions and find their perfect match for a friend.

 My App is themed to finding the best movie villain friend for the user.